nprapps/nprapps.github.com/_posts/2019-02-05-summer-2019-designer-developer-internship.markdown

 Does this sound like you?
 Apply to join our team!
 It isn't always easy, but it is very rewarding.
 You'll learn a ton and you'll have a lot of fun.

-Our paid internship runs from Jan.
-7, 2019, to April 19, 2019. **DEADLINE EXTENDED: Applications are due Monday, Nov.
-5 at 12 a.m.
+Our paid internship runs from May 20 to Aug.
+9. **Applications are due Monday, March 4 at 5 p.m.
 ET.**

 Here are a few projects our recent interns have worked on: